Telonof/PitCrew/Docs/English/Merging_Binaries.md

 The delete command will simply delete the specified depth along with any child objects.
 Deleting the root is not possible.

 ## Compiling
+Save the file as a .xml file.
+Then add the file with the extension to PitCrew to allow it to register.

 When compiling, whichever XMLs have the highest priority will merge first.
 So if you wish to edit an existing mod's data, you will need to set your XMLs priority lower.

 ## Localization File